Freda

 Nonprofit, Private

 Freda Lam Zietlow is a global finance executive and board director with more than 25 years of experience in asset and wealth management, capital markets, banking, and real estate.
-Recognized as an Audit Committee Financial Expert with extensive business experience, she brings governance depth across audit, risk management, compliance, and digital transformation to regulated and growing enterprises.
+Recognized as an Qualified Financial Expert with extensive business experience, she brings governance depth across audit, risk management, compliance, and digital transformation to regulated and growing enterprises.
 Freda is known for her strategic vision, international perspective, and ability to drive growth and innovation.

-Freda holds an MBA in Finance from Wharton , an MS in Real Estate from Columbia , and a BA in Architecture with high honors from UC Berkeley , along with an AI Governance certificate from Stanford Law .
-She is a CFA charterholder and NACD certified director, fluent in English, Mandarin, and Cantonese.
-She has been recognized as an Agenda Future 50 Director (Financial Times, 2025), Women to Watch for Boards (50/50 Women on Boards, 2025), and one of Silicon Valley’s Most Influential Women (Silicon Valley Business Journal, 2024).
+Freda holds an MBA in Finance from Wharton, an MS in Real Estate from Columbia, and a BA in Architecture with High Honors from UC Berkeley.
+She has completed advanced programs in AI Governance (Stanford) and DeCentralized Finance (Duke).
+Freda is a CFA Charterholder, an NACD-certified director, and is fluent in English, Mandarin, and Cantonese.
+Freda has been recognized as a “Director to Watch” (Private Company Director, 2026), a Financial Times “Agenda Future 50 Director” (2025), a “50 Women to Watch for Boards” (50/50 Women on Boards, 2025), and one of the “Most Influential Women in Silicon Valley” (2024).

 Code of Conduct: Governing Data & Emerging Tech